 Deciding which endpoints to deploy in your business can be a mundane chore.
 Or it can be exciting as you get to play with lots of new cool tech.
 However, you see it, devices and endpoints still play a huge part in communications and collaboration strategies.
 Whether you are a small business or a large enterprise, it’s likely you’re going to need something to communicate on.

 There will be specific deciding factors for each business.
 But there will also be a multitude of standard features and functionality you look for in a handset or a headset.
-Or you could be a reseller or service provider looking for a new endpoint to attach your cloud phone system offering.
+Or you could be a reseller or service provider in the VoIP phone market looking for a new endpoint to attach your cloud phone system offering.

 What’s unclear right now is the endpoint of your choosing.
 What’s certain is that the market is full of great endpoints for you to choose from.